Meet Prof. Murphy and learn more about the course! Location: 411 Lafayette St., 3rd Floor, Gallatin Global Conference Room

 We'll begin the course with Dickens' journalism, setting it in the context of the rise and expansion of the periodical press, and focus our attention on some of the major urban issues that arose in the mid-century: slum clearance, policing, the rise of the middle class, education, and environmental issues, such as the need for a modern sewage system, that arose in a rapidly expanding urban space.
 We will then turn to two of Dickens' novels: Oliver Twist (1837-39) and Bleak House (1852-53).
 How does the novel "write" the city?
 How does the city shape the form of the novel?

-Punctuating and enriching our reading and discussion of these novels and the city they imagine and depict, we'll travel to London over spring break.
-With guided walks, museum visits, and guest speakers, we will learn more about Dickens' London and contrast it with the London of today.
+Punctuating and enriching our reading and discussion of these novels and the city they imagine and depict, we'll participate in guided walks, visit museums, and hear from guest speakers to learn more about Dickens' London and contrast it with the London of today.

-Gallatin undergraduates: This course fulfills 4 credits of the Interdisciplinary Seminar.
+Gallatin undergraduates: This course fulfills 4 credits of the Interdisciplinary Seminar as well as the Humanities requirement.

-Program Fee includes housing in a hotel in central London, round-trip group flight, mandatory excursions, some meals, and mandatory international health insurance, which is provided for the program duration.
+*Program fee includes mandatory excursions, some meals, and mandatory international health insurance, which is provided for the program duration.
+IMPORTANT: the program fee becomes nonrefundable after students confirm participation in the course.

 Other Major Costs to Consider:

-See our Financial Aid for Study Away page for details on additional opportunities.
+The Gallatin Dean's Scholarship is available for this program.
+See our Financial Aid for Study Away page for details on eligibility and additional opportunities.

 Travel Documents: All program participants are required to have a valid passport, and certain participants might need a travel visa.
 These documents should be obtained well in advance of the program start date.